 There are a lot of ways a disability might affect someone’s sex life.
-Not all disabilities are the same, and neither are the ways they impact people’s lives.
+Not all disabilities are the same, and neither are the ways they impact people’s lives!
+Some people living with disabilities don’t feel like their disabilities affect their sex lives, while others do.
+Whatever the case, talking about sex and disability can be important!

 Physical disabilities and accommodation during sex

 Sex means something different for everyone.
 People with disabilities don’t all have sex the same way.
-Neither do people without disabilities!
+And neither do people without disabilities!
 What kind of sex a person has is up to them and their sexual partners.
-There’s no “right” or “wrong” way to have sex, with or without a disability.
+That means there’s no “right” or “wrong” way to have sex, with or without a disability.

 Some physical disabilities may have a big impact on someone’s sex life, while others may not.
+This can depend on the person and their disability.
 For example, loss of sensation or chronic pain can make some kinds of sex more complicated.
-But this doesn’t mean that people with physical disabilities can’t or don’t have sex.
+But this doesn’t mean that people with physical disabilities can’t give or receive sexual pleasure!

-Some people with disabilities use accommodations to make sex easier or more fun.
-There are many products designed for this purpose!
+Some people with disabilities can use accommodations to make sex easier or more fun.
+There are many products designed for this purpose, including custom mobility aids and devices.
 Some people with disabilities also use non-sexual mobility aids (like wheelchairs) during sex.

 Sex and developmental disabilities

-Many people think that disabled people can’t be sexual.
+Many people think that people with developmental disabilities, like Autism, can’t be sexual.
 Some may even feel that they’re unable to consent to sex.
-This can be frustrating for developmentally disabled teenagers and adults.
-They may have difficulty finding supportive information on sex and sexuality.
+As a result, people with developmental disabilities can have difficulty finding supportive information on sex and sexuality.
+This can be frustrating for developmentally disabled teenagers and adults!

 Disability and safer sex